Generic Name: amantadine hydrochloride

 The recommended dosage for patients on hemodialysis is 200 mg every 7 days.

-Amantadine hydrochloride tablets are available as white to off white, round shaped, uncoated tablets debossed with "A85" on one side and plain on the other side as follows:
+Amantadine Hydrochloride Tablets, 100 mg are available as peach colored, flat beveled edged round tablets, debossed with "N9" on one side and "C" on the other side.

 Keep out of reach of children.

 1 W.W.
 Wilson and A.H.
 Rajput, Amantadine-Dyazide Interaction, Can.
 Med.
 Assoc.
 J. 129:974-975, 1983.

 2 D.F.
 Casey, N. Engl.
 J. Med.
 298:516, 1978.

 All brands mentioned are trademarks of their respective owners and are not trademarks of Jubilant Generics Limited.